-The 34mm Rolex Date has always existed as a slightly smaller and more affordable alternative to the classic 36mm Datejust and over the years it has been produced in a number of different materials and configurations.
-At the present time, Rolex only offers the Date collection in either stainless steel or stainless steel with a white gold bezel (White Rolesor), yet it has been the solid gold models from the brand’s past that have seen the greatest surge in popularity in recent years.
+The 34mm Rolex Date has always existed as a slightly smaller and more affordable alternative to the classic 36mm Datejust but just this year, Rolex finally discontinued it entirely from its catalog.
+Prior to being discontinued, Rolex only offered the 34mm Date in either stainless steel or White Rolesor (stainless steel with a white gold bezel); however, it has been the older full yellow gold models that have seen the greatest surge in popularity in recent years.

-Initially produced in 14k and then later 18k gold, these premium versions of the Date offer a significant savings compared to their 36mm siblings.
+Initially produced in 14k and then later 18k gold, these premium versions of the Rolex Date offer significant savings compared to their 36mm siblings.
 Generally speaking the 14k models like the ref.
 1503 and ref.
-15037 are less expensive than their 18k siblings like the ref.
-18238; however prices for all of these solid yellow gold Rolex Date models currently hover around the $7k to $10k price range.
-While this still represents a significant step up from the price range of similar stainless steel models, it also represents about half the price you might expect to pay for a yellow gold example from the 36mm Rolex Day-Date collection.
+15037 are less expensive than their 18k counterparts such as the ref.
+15238; however, prices for all of these solid yellow gold Rolex Date models currently hover around the $8k to $12k price range.
+While this still represents a significant step up from the price range of similar stainless steel models, it also represents about half the price you might expect to pay for a yellow gold example from the 36mm Rolex Day-Date President collection.

 It is also worth noting that you will find a fair number of interesting design details and quirks when it comes to these unusual 34mm gold Rolex watches.
 Models like the ref.
 1503 and ref.
-15037 feature 14k gold (all modern Rolex watches use 18k, regardless of color), while the reference 15238 features a gold rivet link bracelet despite not being released until the very end of the 1980s – long after the rivet-style had been replaced on other models.
+15037 feature 14k gold (all modern Rolex watches use 18k, regardless of color), while the reference 15238 features a gold rivet link bracelet despite not being released until the very end of the 1980s, which was long after the rivet-style had been replaced on other models.

 Given the costly nature of their raw materials, there exists somewhat of a price floor for solid gold watches, and one that can fluctuate with the current price of gold.
-However these 34mm models represent some of the least expensive solid gold Rolex watches available, and collectors have been taking note of these often overlooked models in recent years.
-It is likely that interest will continue in these models as we enter 2021, especially if gold prices continue to stay high as they have been during most of this year.
+However these 34mm models represent some of the least expensive solid gold Rolex watches available, and collectors have been taking note of these often overlooked models in more recent years.
+Furthermore, due to the fact that the Rolex Date is now discontinued entirely, it is likely that interest will continue in these models throughout the rest of 2021, especially if gold prices continue to stay high as they have been during the last several years.

 – Ref.
 1665